Education for all

 - Implement systematic strategies for secondary fracture prevention (fracture liaison services)

-Programme consist of rolling short lectures on variety of topics and case based discussions, on the 1st and 3rd Monday of the month starting at 6.30 – 7 pm; participants can attend but majority will be offered opportunity to video-con.
+Programme consist of rolling short lectures on variety of topics and case based discussions, usually the 1st Monday of the month starting at 7 pm; participants can attend but majority will be offered opportunity to video-con.

 The Pilot event is in November